googleapis/google-cloud-cpp/google/cloud/datafusion/README.md

 # Cloud Data Fusion API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Cloud Data Fusion API][cloud-service-docs], a service to Cloud Data Fusion is a fully-managed, cloud native, enterprise data integration service for     quickly building and managing data pipelines.
-It provides a graphical interface to increase     time efficiency and reduce complexity, and allows business users, developers, and data scientists to easily and reliably build scalable data integration solutions to cleanse,     prepare, blend, transfer and transform data without having to wrestle with infrastructure.
+This directory contains an idiomatic C++ client library for the [Cloud Data Fusion API][cloud-service-docs], a fully-managed, cloud native, enterprise data integration service for quickly building and managing data pipelines.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).